Brexit never? Britain can still change its mind, says Article 50 author

-LONDON (Reuters) - Prime Minister Theresa May should stop misleading voters and admit that Brexit can be avoided if Britain decides to unilaterally scrap divorce talks, the man who drafted Article 50 of the Lisbon Treaty will say on Friday.
+LONDON (Reuters) - Prime Minister Theresa May should stop misleading voters and admit that Brexit can be avoided if Britain decides unilaterally to scrap divorce talks, the man who drafted Article 50 of the Lisbon Treaty said on Friday.

+By triggering Article 50, May set the clock ticking on a two-year exit process that has so far failed to yield a divorce deal and which was interrupted by her gamble on a snap election in June which cost her party its majority in parliament.

 “While the divorce talks proceed, the parties are still married.
-Reconciliation is still possible,” John Kerr, British ambassador to the EU from 1990 to 1995, will say in a speech in London.
+Reconciliation is still possible,” John Kerr, British ambassador to the EU from 1990 to 1995, said in a speech in London.

-“We still have all the rights of a member-state, including the right to change our minds,” Kerr will say, according to excerpts released by his office.
-“The British people have the right to know this – they should not be misled.”
+“We can change our minds at any stage during the process,” said Kerr, who added that the legalities of Article 50 had been misrepresented in Britain.
+“The British people have the right to know this: they shouldn’t be misled.”

-The day May triggered Article 50, she told the British parliament that there was “no turning back” and that the United Kingdom would be leaving the EU.
+The day May triggered Article 50, she told the British parliament that there was “no turning back” and on Friday insisted that the United Kingdom would be leaving the EU at 2300 GMT on March 29 2019.

-“A political decision has been made, in this country, to maintain that there can be no going back.
-Actually, the country still has a free choice about whether to proceed,” Kerr said.

-In the shock referendum in June 2016, 17.4 million voters, or 51.9 percent of votes cast, backed leaving the EU while 16.1 million voters, or 48.1 percent of votes cast, backed staying.
+In a June 2016 referendum, 51.9 percent of voters backed leaving the EU while 48.1 percent wanted to remain.

+Brexit supporters argue any attempt to halt the exit process would be anti-democratic, while opponents say the country should have a right to pass final judgement on any exit deal negotiated.

-But ever since the referendum, opponents of Britain’s exit - from French President Emmanuel Macron and former British prime minister Tony Blair to billionaire investor George Soros - have suggested Britain could change its mind.
+But ever since the referendum, opponents of Britain’s exit - from French President Emmanuel Macron and former British prime minister Tony Blair to billionaire investor George Soros - have suggested Britain could change its mind and avoid what they say will be disastrous consequences for the British economy.

-European Council President Donald Tusk even invoked the lyrics of John Lennon to imagine a Brexit rescinded.

-Thus far, there is no sign of a change of heart on Brexit in opinion polls.
+Thus far, there are few signs of a change of heart on Brexit in opinion polls.
 Both May’s Conservatives and the opposition Labour Party now explicitly support leaving the EU, which Britain joined in 1973.

 Supporters of Brexit have repeatedly said that any attempt to have another referendum, or to undermine Brexit, would catapult the world’s fifth largest economy into crisis.